 The existing legal powers for local authorities relating to transport are closely defined by Government and there is little scope for flexibility in bringing about change in their areas.
 The 1985 Transport Act generally precludes local authorities outside London from operating regular bus services.
 This means local transport authorities are not bus operators in their own right and, generally, do not procure new buses.
 It is the bus operators, in the main private sector companies, that operate and run bus fleets.
-Nevertheless, local authorities can and do play significant roles in local public transport.
-Local authorities have a transport planning function and have influence in the delivery of public transport in their areas.
+Nevertheless, local authorities have a transport planning function and have influence in the delivery of public transport in their areas.
 Some local authorities have established partnerships with bus companies to introduce low carbon buses in specific cases, for example in Merseyside and in Winchester.